nmemarcoding/Employee-Tracker/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-* You should install Node.js, mysql, and run the MySQL server yhen run all the commands below.
+* You should install Node.js, mysql, and run the MySQL server then run all the commands below.
 * npm install
 * mysql -u -root -p
 * source db/db.sql